michaeltroger/fhooe-check-exam-results/README.md

 ##Run it:
 `./node_modules/.bin/nightwatch`
-that way it's run once
+that way it's run once.
 For letting it run every x seconds choose a tool of your choice.
 On Linux one could use watch:
 `watch -n600 ./node_modules/.bin/nightwatch`